homermultitext/hmt-se2021/local/workflow/pluto/index.md

 ---
 layout: page
 parent: Workflow
-title: "Starting your Pluto notebook"
+title: "Opening your validating notebook"
 nav_order: 2
 ---

-# Starting your Pluto notebook
+# Opening your validating notebook

 It will take a couple of minutes for your Pluto notebook to build, so it's important to start your notebook as soon as you've cloned your repository.

 ## Starting the Pluto server